nohackjustnoobb/DD-Tools/README.md

+# Status
+This application will not be update in the future 🥲

 # DD-Tools
 This is a tool that you can watch multiple streams at once time and it is still in beta.
 You can report bugs on the issues page.